nautobot/nautobot/nautobot/docs/development/index.md

 ### Long Term Support (LTS)

-The core team is currently evaluating publishing Long Term Support (LTS) version of Nautobot.
+The core team is currently evaluating the possibility of publishing a Long Term Support (LTS) version of Nautobot.
 At this time there is no formal target for this initial release.
-Our goal is to collect feedback from installations of Nautobot to help identify a maintainable and reliable LTS model.
+Our goal is to collect feedback from users of Nautobot to help identify a maintainable and reliable LTS model.
 If you have interest in deploying an LTS version of Nautobot, or useful information to help inform the final LTS model, please contribute to the [GitHub Discussion thread](https://github.com/nautobot/nautobot/discussions/1291) around LTS.

 ### Deprecation Policy